This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.

 Step 1: Get the EV cert process started

-I went with GlobalSign (no particular endorsement) because they advertise and have explicit support for using Azure as certificate storage.
+I went with GlobalSign because they advertise and have explicit support for using Azure as certificate storage.

 It cost me 709 EUR for a 3 year cert.
-I’m hoping to set-it-and-forget-it for 3 years, because despite how much fun I’m having, I don’t want this to be an annual event.
+I’m hoping to set-it-and-forget-it for 3 years.
+Despite how much fun I’m having, I don’t want this to be an annual event.

-The vetting process takes a while (weeks).
+Expect the vetting process to take a while (a couple weeks).
 It can take longer (months) if you reside in a smaller country and have documents (business license, proof of address, ID) that require notarized translations.
-My German documents were accepted as-is, and obviously English documents are fine, too.
+My German language documents were accepted as-is.
+Obviously English documents are fine, too.
+In other cases, you may need to provide notarized translations.

-Regardless, place your order and get started early.
+Regardless, place your order and kick things off early.
 They might want things from you like a letter from your accountant, snail mail to confirm your address, etc.

 Step 2: Sign up with Azure & create an Azure Key Vault